Natural Antibacterial Hand Soap for Your Family I DIY Recipe

 - Wash for 15-20 seconds before rinsing your hands thoroughly.
 Less than that won't remove the germs.

 There are also harmful chemicals like chlorine in our cleaning products.
-Read here to learn more about the chemicals you may be exposed to every day and how to reduce your exposure safely.
 Click here for a recipe to make a natural and safe all-purpose household cleaner.